bgreen-trimble/trimble-modus-vue/GITHUB_PAGES.md

 ### 2. The Main Application

 On initialization, the main.ts file:
-- Creates an event bus for component communication
 - Checks for a saved path in localStorage
-- If found, it sets a loading state via the event bus
-- Navigates to the saved path after the app is mounted
+- If found, it navigates to that path after mounting the app
 - Clears the localStorage entry to prevent redirect loops
-- Turns off the loading state once navigation is complete

-### 3. Loading State Management

-The App.vue component:
-- Listens for loading events from the event bus
-- Displays a loading spinner when redirecting
-- Hides content until the navigation is complete
-- Ensures users don't see a flash of the home page
+- Includes error handling for failed navigation

-### 4. Router Configuration
+### 3. Router Configuration

 The router is configured with:
 - Appropriate base path for GitHub Pages (`/trimble-modus-vue/`)
-- Navigation guards for better redirect tracking
 - Catch-all route to handle any invalid routes

 ## Deployment Steps